mrsalmon1976/SftpScheduler/README.md

 - Notifications for repeated failures, and configurable daily digest emails containing details of failing jobs from the past 24 hours (requires SMTP server)
 - Configurable user list
 - Audit logs of host and job changes
+- HTTP or HTTPS support - see Configuration section below for details on how to configure for HTTPS

 # Installation